kdelac/ELA-Easy-Library-App/README.md

-Project for course Software engineering
+Project for course Software engineering.
 Worked with team of there students